History of the United States (2016–present): Growing economic inequality

 Observers have called this era of history the Second Gilded Age due to an increase in wealth inequality after deregulation stemming from the Reagan era, inequality which only grew during the Great Recession.
 The Gilded Age was a time of rampant political corruption, and many authors have compared it to the corruption of the modern day.
 "Bailout billionaires" have been accused of purchasing politicians, using dark money and super PACs as vehicles for buying elections.
 According to Henry Giroux, the United States has entered a Second Gilded Age "more savage and anti-democratic than its predecessor" as a result of the implementation of neoliberalism and contemporary market fundamentalism.

-Many authors draw comparisons between the obscene fortunes of Gilded Age figures such as William Randolph Hearst and Second Gilded Age figures such as Elon Musk, both men who took control of media empires in order to push political agendas.
+Many authors draw comparisons between the obscene fortunes of Gilded Age figures such as William Randolph Hearst and Second Gilded Age figures such as Elon Musk, both men who took control of media empires to push political agendas.
 Where Hearst took control of newspapers, Musk took control of the platform formerly known as Twitter.
 Hearst and Musk have both been criticized for using their newly acquired empires to spread misinformation and antisemitism.

 According to The New Hampshire Gazette, the response from more radical elements of the general public to the excesses of the First Gilded Age are similar to what is emerging in the Second Gilded Age with the Killing of Brian Thompson, in particular the anarchist tradition of propaganda of the deed.

 In his farewell address, U.S. President Joe Biden warned that an emerging American oligarchy and tech–industrial complex posed risks to America in what Politico described as "echoing Roosevelt's language in calling out the 'robber barons' of a new dystopian Gilded Age".
 These comments were made in the context of several tech billionaires who made large donations to the 2024 presidential campaign of Donald Trump and his second inauguration.
 It also came in the context of surging stock prices of "The Magnificent Seven", seven tech companies whose combined value rose 46% in 2024, vastly beating the S&P 500 share index.